jpsch8/myMathResearch/README.md

 Is there a way to use any of this in the design and back testing of trading algorithms?
 I started studying asymptotics, it will be interesting to see where it takes me.
 I finished 18.s096 from MIT.
 It covered math topics in finance, it was ok.
+Is there a way to show the volatility of past prices in the markets and show definitively that there is a positive kurtosis?